-The Group's Director of Legal, Compliance and Risk Management and the Director of the Compliance Team are the recipients of the alert "the Alert Recipients".
+The Group's Director of Legal, Compliance and Risk Management and the Compliance Director are the recipients of the alert "the Alert Recipients".

 Depending on the facts reported, the Recipients of the alert may delegate the processing to the Legal and Compliance Director or to the relevant Human Resources Director.